open-PDC/BeagleBone-Pixel-Controllers/PDC-Expansion-Boards/README.md

 # PDC Expansion Boards

-PDC Expansion Boards are desinged to work with PDC Controllers and are **not campatible with any other controllers!**
+PDC Expansion Boards are desinged to work only with PDC Controllers and are **not campatible with any other controllers!**

 ## PDC Differential Board